Milly Maker DFS Strategy: How To Win Large-Field GPPs

 Start with the math, because the math dictates everything else.
 In a cash game, a double-up or a 50/50, you only need to beat about half the field, so a steady, high-floor lineup does the job.
 In the Milly Maker you need to beat everyone.
 With a six-figure field, the winning score does not live near the average.
 It lives out at the far right tail of what is even possible on that slate, an outcome so extreme that only a tiny handful of the entries will get anywhere near it.

-If the cash-versus-GPP split is new to you, our GPP vs. cash guide walks through why the two formats demand opposite lineups.
-For the Milly Maker, assume the tournament end of that spectrum and push it further than you would in any normal GPP.
+If the tournament mindset itself is new to you, our how to win DFS tournaments guide walks through the process end to end, and our Sims for cash games walkthrough shows the opposite build so you can feel the contrast.
+For the Milly Maker, take the tournament end of that spectrum and push it further than you would in any normal GPP.

 | Decision | Cash Game Build | Milly Maker Build |